Reading genomes, bit by bit

 How to join us

-Graduate students in the group come from many different Harvard programs, including MCO (Molecules, Cells, and Organisms), Systems Biology, Biophysics, Applied Math, and Physics.
+Graduate students in the group come from many different Harvard programs, including Systems, Synthetic, and Quantitative Biology, MCO (Molecules, Cells, and Organisms), and Biophysics.
+Most programs are rotation-based.
+In your first year, you do about three short research projects in labs you might be interested in (like ours!).

 How to find us